FedLLM-Align: Feature Extraction From Heterogeneous Clients

 Different serialization strategies may be applied.
-A structured format explicitly lists features and values, for example, ``Feature$_1$: value$_1$, Feature$_2$: value$_2$, ...''.
+A structured format explicitly lists features and values, ``Feature$_1$: value$_1$, Feature$_2$: value$_2$, ...''.
 A natural language format encodes features in descriptive sentences, such as ``The patient is 45 years old.
-Blood pressure is 140/90.''
-A compact format instead uses condensed key-value pairs: ``Feature$_1$=value$_1$; Feature$_2$=value$_2$; ...''.
-The key insight of FedLLM-Align is that by serializing tabular records into short, structured natural-language descriptions, pretrained LLMs can exploit their semantic understanding, aligning equivalent features across heterogeneous client schemas.
+Blood pressure is 140/90.''.
+A compact format, instead, may use condensed key-value pairs, ``Feature$_1$=value$_1$; Feature$_2$=value$_2$; ...''.
+The key insight of FedLLM-Align is that by serializing tabular records into short, structured natural-language descriptions, pretrained LLMs can exploit their semantic understanding to align semantically equivalent features across heterogeneous client schemas.
 In our main experiments we adopt this structured serialization, and later compare it against more free-form and compact variants.